-What causes pelvic pain?
-Unfortunately, many conditions—including fibroids—can trigger this symptom, which is why there’s now an official Pelvic Pain Awareness month.
 Equally troubling?
-Lots of women, especially women of color, don’t get enough time with or information from their doctors.
+Lots of women, especially women of color, don’t know what's causing that pelvic pain.
+But they don't get enough time with or information from their doctors to get to the bottom of their discomfort.
 And that’s why a new survey from the American Journal of Obstetrics & Gynecology reveals that some of these women are seeking answers in unexpected places.
 Let’s take a closer look.

 Several different conditions can lead to chronic pelvic pain.
 Among the top culprits?
 Fibroids, endometriosis and adenomyosis.
 Other causes include Irritable Bowel Syndrome (IBS) and Urinary Tract Infections (UTIs).
 But what else do these conditions have in common?
 They often come with delayed diagnoses.
 And women who discuss their symptoms with doctors are often dismissed or ignored.